symfony/symfony-docs/book/templating.rst

 ~~~~~~~~~~~~~~~~~~~~~

 In some cases, you need to do more than include a simple template.
 Suppose
-we have a sidebar in our layout that contains the three most recent articles.
+you have a sidebar in your layout that contains the three most recent articles.
 Retrieving the three articles may include querying the database or performing
 other heavy logic that can't be done from within a template.

-An easy solution is to simply embed the result of an entire controller from
+The solution is to simply embed the result of an entire controller from your
-your template.
-First, let's create a controller that renders a certain number
+template.
+First, create a controller that renders a certain number of recent
-of recent articles:
+articles:

 .. code-block:: php